Appleseed/leaves.lite/README.md

 - `git clone https://github.com/Appleseed/leaves.lite`
 - `cd leaves.lite`
 - `npm install`
-- `npm run serve` or 'npm run build'
+- `npm run serve` to check out the site.

 Follow the instructions to open it up on the browser.

-The file that feeds the links are in
+The file that feeds the links are in.

 - `leaves.lite/src/data`